PrestaShop/prestashop.github.io/news/_posts/2020-06-03-a-definition-of-the-good-first-issue-label.md

 ![Good First Issues banner](/assets/images/2020/06/good-first-issue.png)

-## :clipboard: What makes a ‘good first issue’?
+## :clipboard: What makes a 'good first issue'?

-Here is the touchy part: how to define a good first issue when all situations are different and when its solution might bring up extra complications.
+Here is the touchy part: how to define a first issue when all situations are different and when its solution might bring up extra complications.
 A few elements are studied to decide whether or not an issue is good for first-timers.

 **Severity of the bug**